Best Aluminium Windows for Conservation Areas in the UK

 Smart Heritage is widely accepted in Oxfordshire conservation areas, particularly in the Cotswold fringe (Burford, Chipping Norton, Woodstock, Witney) where timber-look replacements are generally expected.

-• Typically accepted in Surrey (Woking, Guildford, Farnham) and Berkshire conservation areas
+• Generally accepted in Surrey (Woking, Guildford, Farnham) and Berkshire conservation areas where slim aluminium is permitted

 Kawneer Heritage 2